orbit/orbit/docs/content/getting-started/addressables.md

 weight: 4
 ---

 In Orbit, an addressable is an object that interacts with the world through asynchronous messages.
-Simply, it has an address and can receive messages.
-It will be activated if it is not currently active.
+Simply, it has an address and can receive messages, even remotely.

+Orbit will activate an addressable when it receives a message, and deactivate it when after a configurable period of inactivity.
+This patterns allows developers to speed up interactions and reduce load on databases and external services.

 Orbit guarantees that only one addressable with a given identity can be active at any time in the cluster.
 As such, developers do not need to be concerned about keeping multiple activations/instances of an addressable synchronized with one another.